pynvme/pynvme/doc/pytest.rst

    sudo python3 -B -m pytest driver_test.py::test_ioworker_simplified_context --pciaddr=03:00.0

+We can start multiple test sessions with different NVMe devices specified in the command line.
 We can even specify the IP address of NVMe over TCP target to run the same test case:

 .. code-block:: shell